NiklasGustafsson/azure-go-samples/storage/blobs/blobs02/README.md

     }
 ```
 Once we have that, it's time to create the blob by passing in the file to the blob creation function.
-The function takes a (nil is valid) blob properties struct, which is the only way we have of setting the
+The function takes a blob properties struct pointer (nil is valid), the only way we have of setting the
-content type of the file.
-We'll want this so that a client downloading it will get the MIME type
+content type of the file on the server.
+This is important so that a client downloading it will get the
-right.
+MIME type right.

 After the file is uploaded, there's a redundant call to SetBlobProperties.
 This is an alternative way
 of setting the blob's content type, used for demonstration purposes only.